loggly/loggly-watch/README.md

 </pre>

 ## Defining Searches
 You'll need to configure a set of searches you want to run from Loggly.
-Change 'default' to the Loggly input you want to search if it's.
+Change 'default' to the Loggly input you want to search.

 The example below gets counts of events matching the wildcard search for a five minute window starting six minutes ago for the default input.
 Obviously this input needs to be receiving data from your web server to work.